topcoder-platform/topcoder-autopilot-tester/README.md

 ### Edit Configuration

 - Navigate to the UI and click _Edit configuration_.
-- Select challenge type, track, scorecard, set handles, submissions count, and prizes.
+- Select challenge type, track, scorecard, set handles, submissions count, and prize settings.
 - Save to persist into `server/data/config.json`.

 ### Run the Flow